 In this article, we’ve talked a lot about converting website visitors into leads and sales, but we haven’t discussed how your website can get more traffic.

-There are plenty of ways to boost traffic to your website, but the method that produces the highest long-term return on investment (in most industries) is search engine optimization (SEO).
+There are plenty of ways to boost traffic to your website, but in most industries, the method that produces the highest long-term return on investment is search engine optimization (SEO).

 When you’re building a new website, it’s always best to consider the best practices of SEO from the very beginning.
 If you don’t optimize your website for Google during the initial design and development process, you might need to make drastic changes to your website later on, increasing the overall cost and headache.